schen42/batchrequests/README.md

 * Run coverage: `mvn cobertura:cobertura`
 * Generate javadocs jar: `mvn javadocs:jar`

+To generate a source and javadocs JAR for packaging, run `mvn package`.

 # Tenets
 * Be as easy to use as possible
 * Be as lightweight as possible (as few dependencies as possible)